fmmendo/fmmendo.github.io/_posts/2017-02-03-android-v-xamarin-part-2-first-impressions.md

 categories: [Development]
 ---

-As part of an ongoing project of mine, I build a very simple app to compare development on Android vs Xamarin.<!--more-->
+As part of an ongoing project of mine, I build a very simple app to compare development on Android vs Xamarin.

 This was intended to be a very simple thing, just to point out the first things one would notice between the two environments.
-This probably didn't even warrant a post, but there was one thing that did stand out for me.
+This probably didn't even warrant a post, but there was one thing that did stand out for me.<!--more-->

 ### XML vs AXML and Java vs C&#35;